Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: Introduction

 \begin{proof} The $p$-symmetry of $\nu$ implies that it is coprime to $p$, and the fact that $\nu > 1$ and $\nu \ne p^i + 1$ for any $i$ implies that $s_p(\nu) > 2$.
 Since $s_p(p^i + 1) = 2$ for all $i \ge 0$, we see that $\Supp(f)$ has $\nu$ as a unique element of maximal $p$-adic weight.
 Since it is also $p$-symmetric, we have by Theorem \ref{T:main-thm-tight} that the first slope of $X$ is $1/s_p(\nu)$. \end{proof}

+\begin{remark*} In a special case of Theorem \ref{T:main-thm-tight}(2) where the polynomial $f$ is of degree $p^k-1$ (in other words, $p^k-1$ is the maximal integer in $\Supp(f)$), the first slope of $X_f$ and its multiplicity are established by Section 3.1 of \cite{Bl21}.
+In this special instance, our Proposition \ref{P:pk-1-case} singles out precisely the set $\{1,p,\ldots,p^{k-1}\}$, which corresponds to Blache's minimal support.
+By comparison, Blache's minimal support records the relevant vertices of minimal solutions, while our minimizer (in Definition \ref{D:minimizer}) records the same vertices together with permutation/cycle data between them. \end{remark*}

-The organization of this paper is as follows: We prove some $p$-adic weight properties in Section \ref{S:p-weight}, and a key lemma regarding solutions to a $p$-adic change-making problem in Section \ref{S:change-making}.
+{\bf Organization of the paper:} We prove or recall some $p$-adic weight properties in Section \ref{S:p-weight}, and a key lemma regarding solutions to a $p$-adic change-making problem in Section \ref{S:change-making}.
 Section \ref{S:symmetric} introduces $p$-symmetric numbers and minimizers, and proves a number of important combinatorial lemmas.
 These are applied to the $p$-adic estimate of the characteristic power series of the Dwork operator in Section \ref{S:estimate}.
 Our main theorems and their applications are obtained in Section \ref{S:proof}.
 In particular, our main result of Theorem \ref{T:main-thm-tight} follows from Theorem \ref{T:main!}, and with it we construct several families of curves with a given first slope.
 Many non-supersingular curves emerge among these families.